Terra Cotta

 Dullita Aldershot

-Nothing interesting can be said about Dullita, Lady Aldershot's daughter, but secretly she has an absolute crush on the daemonic Pumpkin, servant of the coven, but is denied her love due to not being old enough to drive a carriage.
-She and Sir Clyde were planning on running away together as soon as she could get permission to leave the house.
+Nothing interesting can be said about Dullita, Lady Aldershot's daughter, but secretly she has an absolute crush on the daemonic Mr Pumpkin, servant of the coven.
+She is denied her love due to not being old enough to drive a carriage.
+She and Sir Clyde were planning on running away together as soon as she had permission to cross the street, proving that it's always the quiet ones.

 Agnes Waterhouse

-The reluctant bride to the daemon Pumpkin.
-She is Lady Aldershots favourite niece.
+The reluctant bride to the daemon Mr Pumpkin.
+She is Lady Aldershots favourite niece, which she tells everyone on numerous occasions.

 Emily Brontosaurus

-Emily is known for two great things – the author of The Book Of Similar Words, and her remarkably long neck.
+Emily is a writer known for two great things – The Book Of Similar Words, and her remarkably long neck.
 She is an amateur witch who can't do the spells, but that doesn't stop her from dancing around the fire and summoning pumpkins without so much as the radio on.

 Charlie Brontosaurus